 Isla de la Juventud Liveaboard

 Isla de Juventud is Spanish for Island of Youth.
-Aboard The JAF1, a 110-foot liveaboard yacht, you’ll fly fish and explore the most remote areas of the Canarreos Archipelago, the world-famous chain of islands.
+Aboard The JAF1, a 130-foot liveaboard yacht, you’ll fly fish and explore the most remote areas of the Canarreos Archipelago, the world-famous chain of islands.

 Cayo Largo is a premier saltwater flats fishery and a top destination for Grand Slams.
 A Caribbean Grand Slam is when an angler catches a bonefish, tarpon, and permit in one day.
 Since 2004, over 500 grand slams!

-Fishing License: The fishing license is included in the package.
-The Marine Park Conservation fee is $300.00 per person, and not included in the package.
+Fishing License: A fishing license is included in the package.

 Sunday - Thursday: